-Schools And Colleges
+Schools & Colleges

 Modern education produces capable, intelligent, smart and efficient individuals, whereas the ancient Indian education system nurtured a holistic vision and created an ennobling attitude, which made a discernible difference in society.
 In ancient India, the students studied both secular and spiritual knowledge which were never divided into watertight compartments, as we see today.
 The spiritual scriptures of India covered an array of subjects like geography, history, sociology, geology, astronomy, geometry, astrology and so on.
 Scriptures on non-spiritual subjects like medicine, the art of warfare, economics, politics, architecture, and performing arts, elaborated upon ethical values.
 Women were given equal rights in education and teaching.
 Students would reside together as equals, irrespective of their economic or social standing.
 This paved the way for mutual camaraderie and respect.